Read the guidelines for the Documentary Heritage Communities Program (DHCP) to learn about the program and find additional resources.

 - Acquiring a new collection

-- Activities related to artifacts or objects
+- Activities related to artifacts or objects (such as statues, globes or medals)

 - Clearing backlogs of received materials, which the applicant organization would normally process as part of its ongoing operations